Volkansari3/medical-rag-system/README.md

 ### Observations

 **Semantic (E5) performs best overall (avg P@5: 0.64)**, followed by Hybrid RRF (0.56), and then BM25 (0.44).
 While Semantic (E5) showed the highest scores in this specific test, I chose to implement the Hybrid Search model for the final RAG system.
 This decision ensures a more robust retrieval by simultaneously leveraging exact keyword matching (BM25) and deep semantic understanding (E5), providing a safety net against potential semantic hallucinations in specialized medical terminology.

-**Why not nDCG?** nDCG requires graded relevance scores (0/1/2), which would need a domain expert to assign.
-For a 5-query demo with a 41-article corpus, binary P@5 with manual judgement is both tractable and honest about what was measured.

 ---